ISHITA006/SenSync/README.md

 * In order to run all functionalities of the application and run the application on a physical iPhone device, the project needs to be run using Xcode on a MacBook.

-1. Install flutter version 3.7.6 on your macbook device.
+1. Install Flutter version 3.7.6 on your macbook device (uses Dart 2.19.3).

-2. Install Xcode version xxx IDE on your macbook device.
+2. Install Xcode version 14.2 IDE on your macbook device.

 3. Enable developer mode on your iphone and resart your debugging device.